-Mobile phones are issued to all councillors that sit on the Executive, the Chairmen and the Leaders of the Political Groups.
+Mobile phones are issued to all councillors that sit on the Cabinet, the Chairmen and the Leaders of the Political Groups.

-- What support is available from South Staffordshire for councillors with disabilities?
+- What support is available from South Staffordshire for disabled councillors?

-Councillors are encouraged to contact the Corporate Director Governance following their election to discuss their personal needs so that reasonable adjustments can be made.
+Councillors are encouraged to contact the Director Legal and Governance following their election to discuss their personal needs so that reasonable adjustments can be made.